-Lidia led the effort to create Pfizer’s Advanced Analytics Platform that brings together data from Pfizer and external partners as well as tools to model scientific and clinical decisions, patterns and insights.
+Lidia led the effort to create Pfizer’s Advanced Analytics AI Platform that brings together data from Pfizer and external partners as well as tools to model scientific and clinical decisions, patterns and insights.
 She is also driving initiatives to re-imagine clinical trials through robotics/automation and tech-enabled processes that enhance patient, provider and site experiences, improve selection and recruitment, and reduce clinical trial cycle times.

 In her prior role, Lidia was the Senior Vice President and CIO at Quest Diagnostics, the world’s leading provider of diagnostic information services serving one in three American adults each year, and half the physicians and hospitals in the U.S. She was responsible for technology, informatics and digital solutions.
 Lidia led the effort to create Quest's innovative Quanum Solutions brand of healthcare IT and data analytics offerings that deliver critical insights to improve quality outcomes and patient care while lowering costs.

+Lidia was named to the list of 50 Most Powerful Latinas in 2020 and 2021 by the Association of Latino Professionals for America.
+Pfizer won the 2021 CIO 100 award for digital innovation in manufacturing.
 In 2020, Lidia became a member of the Fast Company Impact Council and Pfizer was named one of Fast Company magazine’s 100 Best Workplaces for Innovators, which recognizes innovation in technology, research and development, and their employees.
-She was named a Technology Visionary by the Association of Latino Professionals For America on its 2020 list of the 50 Most Powerful Latinas.
-She was named a Healthcare Transformer by Medical, Marketing & Media in 2019.
+She was also named 2020 Healthcare Influencer and 2019 Healthcare Transformer by Medical, Marketing & Media.
 In 2018, she was the only diagnostics provider executive to participate in the White House Artificial Intelligence Summit.
-She received the 2017 Forbes CIO Innovation Award that recognizes Chief Information Officers who lead revenue enhancing innovation efforts.
+She received the 2017 Forbes CIO Innovation Award that recognizes CIOs who lead revenue enhancing innovation efforts.